tel: +48 888 99 98 98

 • The use of a cover or a magnetic holder is recommended due to the limited possibilities of manufacturing threads or complex shapes in the magnet

-• Possible danger arising from small pieces of magnets are risky, in case of ingestion, which is particularly important in the context of children's health.
-It's also worth noting that small elements of these magnets are able to be problematic in medical diagnosis after entering the body.
+• Health risk arising from small pieces of magnets are risky, if swallowed, which is crucial in the context of child safety.
+Furthermore, miniscule components of these magnets can hinder the diagnostic process when they are in the body.

 People with pacemakers are advised to avoid neodymium magnets.